 The main downside of this approach is that this token is valid for just one (1) year and you can only refresh it by using the 7pace Timetracker Web UI.
 If you're writing automation, you should use the next option and get proper access and use refresh tokens for your application.

-B. Use OAuth-base flow for obtaining authorization tokens:
+B. Use OAuth-base flow for obtaining authorization tokens with the PIN - Pairing API:

-2. Check if the PIN is validated by performing GET
+2. Check if the PIN is validated by performing a POST request to:

-If the PIN is validated, the server will respond with “validated” as the PIN state.
+If the PIN is validated, the server will respond with “validated” as the PIN status.

-6. If the server returns "Invalid" as the state, request a new token by restarting the whole flow.
+4. If the server returns "Invalid" as the state, request a new token by restarting the whole process flow.

 Request definition: